SreeshaKS/classification/README.md

 • learning_rate: represents the learning rate used when updating neural network weights during gra- dient descent.
 #### Command:
 <code>  python3 multilayer_perceptron.py mlp </code>

+#### Approach
+##### Fit
+- Forward pass - iteratively compute weights
+- Backward pass - nudge them using the error difference and gradient
+##### Predict
+- Computed a forward pass using the updated weights in the neurons
+- Compute the most probable class by obtaining the max of the probabilites